How to Keep Frogs Out of Your Pool

 Main Takeaways

-• You should keep frogs out of your pool due to sanitary reasons, frogs may die in your pool, and they can lay eggs in your water.
+• You should keep frogs out of your pool for sanitary reasons; frogs may die in your pool, and they can lay eggs in your water.

 • To keep frogs out of your pool, keep your water moving, turn your pool lights off, keep your pool clean, make a homemade frog repellent, use a pool cover, give the frogs an escape, and mow your lawn frequently.